ark-lang/ark-docs/REFERENCE.md

 		p.say();
 	}

-## Function Prototypes
-**Why is this not under function?**
-A function prototype is similar to the syntax for a function declaration, however instead of using curly braces to start a new block, you end the statement with a semi-colon.
-A function prototype is a good way of defining all the functions you will be using in your program before actually implementing them.
-For example, a function prototype for a function `add` that takes two parameters (both integers), and returns an integer would be as follows:

-	func add(a: int, b: int): int;
-The function can then be implemented elsewhere in the program.
-While (in most cases) a trivial move, sometimes adding the function prototype at the start of the program before implementing it elsewhere is considered good practice.

-### Calling C Functions
-You can use the function prototypes showcased above to call c functions.
-Say we wanted to use the `printf` function in `stdio`, we create a prototype for it.
-Note that the printf is a variadic function, i.e. it can take an unspecified amount of arguments.
-This is denoted with an ellipses in Ark.
-Note that this is mostly for backwards compatibility with C code, and we don't suggest you use it in your code generally.
-Once you've created the prototype, it is called like any other function.

-We've also introduced a feature called "attributes", in order to call a c function, you would mark its prototype as a c binding using the attribute system.

-Here's an example of printf in Ark:

-	// main.aly
-	[c] // this specifies the function is a c binding func printf(format: str, ...): int;

-	// usage
-	func main(): int {
-		printf("this is a test\n");
-		return 0;
-	}

 ## <a id="pointers"></a> Pointers
 The caret (`^`) is what we use to denote a pointer, i.e something that points to an address in memory.
 The ampersand (`&`) symbol is the **address of** operator.
 For instance: